dalazymodder/3D_CONVERSION_QUICK_SCRIPTS/README.md

 [INSTALLATION]
 Install python (I used version 3.10), and then open command prompt and run commands "pip install opencv-python" and "pip install numpy" without quotes.
+On first run it will download the model for depth anything.

 From there to generate a depth map you can download depth anything from here. https://github.com/LiheYoung/Depth-Anything